lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 ^^^^^^^^^^^^^^^^

 Datastores can be configured to specify parameters that can control how a formatter serializes a Python object.
-These configuration parameters are not available to `~lsst.daf.butler.Butler` users as part of `~lsst.daf.butler.Butler.put` since the user does not know how a datastore is configured or which formatter will be used for a particular `~lsst.daf.butler.DatasetType`.
+These configuration parameters are not available to `Butler` users as part of `Butler.put` since the user does not know how a datastore is configured or which formatter will be used for a particular `DatasetType`.

-When datastore instantiates the `~lsst.daf.butler.Formatter` the relevant write parameters are supplied.
+When datastore instantiates the `Formatter` the relevant write parameters are supplied.
 These write parameters can be accessed when the data are written and they can control any aspect of the write.
-The only caveat is that the `~lsst.daf.butler.Formatter.read` method must be able to read the resulting file without having to know which write parameters were used to create it.
+The only caveat is that the `Formatter.read` method must be able to read the resulting file without having to know which write parameters were used to create it.
-The `~lsst.daf.butler.Formatter.read` method can look at the file extension and file metadata but it will not have the write parameters supplied to it by datastore.
+The `Formatter.read` method can look at the file extension and file metadata but it will not have the write parameters supplied to it by datastore.

 Write Recipes
 ^^^^^^^^^^^^^